php-soap/engine/README.md

 ## List of available components:

+* [cached-engine](https://github.com/php-soap/cached-engine/): Provides wrappers for storing engines and encoders in a PSR-6 Cache pool.
+  * **CachedDriver**: Decorates a cache around a driver factory.
+  * **CachedEngine**: Decorates a cache around an engine factory.

 * [ext-soap-engine](https://github.com/php-soap/ext-soap-engine): An engine based on PHP's ext-soap.
   * **ExtSoapEncoder:** Uses PHP's `SoapClient` in order to encode a mixed request body into a SOAP request.
   * **ExtSoapDecoder:** Uses PHP's `SoapClient` in order to decode a SOAP Response into mixed data.